She Loves Biscotti

 Cannoli.

-Without a doubt one of the most famous of Italian pastries.
+Without a doubt, it is one of the most famous Italian pastries.

 You need not worry about this because this cannoli filling is served in a bowl ready to be scooped up and enjoyed.

-Pizzelle and Air Fryer Italian Cookies are a great addition to cannoli chips and fresh fruit for dipping.
+Pizzelle and Air Fryer Italian Cookies are both great additions to cannoli chips and fresh fruit for dipping.

 You won’t believe how easy this is to make.